-Assessment Matters b.
-The maintenance or enhancement of landscape character and visual amenity values including reference to the identified elements set out in Schedule 24.8 for the landscape character unit that the proposal falls into. c.
+T Assessment Matters values including reference to the identified elements set out in Schedule 24.8 for the landscape character unit that the proposal falls into. c.
 The maintenance or enhancement of open space. d.
 Mitigation to manage any adverse effects of the location of the building including consideration of whether the waterbody is subject to flooding or natural hazards.
 24.7.
-109 Roadside stalls Whether the proposal achieves: a.
-An appropriate scale and intensity of the activity in the context of the surrounding landscape character and visual amenity values. b.
+10 9 Roadside stalls Whether the proposal achieves: An appropriate scale and intensity of the activity in the context of the surrounding landscape character and visual amenity values. b.
 Preservation of visual amenity for neighbouring properties and from public places. c.
 Minimisation of any noise, odour and dust. d.
 Adequate parking, access safety and avoids adverse transportation effects.
-24.7.1 40 Retail sales Whether the proposal ensures: a.
-An appropriate scale and intensity of the activity in the context of the surrounding landscape character and visual amenity values. b.
+24.7.14 0 Retail sales Whether the proposal ensures: An appropriate scale and intensity of the activity in the context of the surrounding landscape character and visual amenity values. b.
 Preservation of visual amenity for neighbouring properties and from public places. c.
 Minimisation of any noise, odour and dust. d.
 Adequate parking, access safety and avoids adverse transportation effects.
-24.7.1 21 Glare a.
+24.7.1 2 1 Glare a.
 The effects on adjacent roads and neighbouring sites. b.
 The extent of likely visual dominance from light fixtures, poles and lux levels. c.
 The nature and extent of any effects on character and amenity, including the night sky. d.
 The nature and extent of any effects on privacy, views and outlook from neighbouring properties. e.
 Whether there will be any reverse sensitivity effects on adjacent properties.
-24.7.1 32 Clearance, works within the root protection zone or significant trimming of exotic vegetation over 4m in height a.
-The degree to which the vegetation contributes to the landscape character and visual amenity values, and the extent to which the clearance or significant trimming would reduce those values.
+24.7.1 32 Clearance, works within the root protection zone or significant trimming of exotic vegetation over 4m in height The degree to which the vegetation contributes to the landscape character and visual amenity values, and the extent to which the clearance or significant trimming would reduce those values. b.
 The potential for buildings and development to become more visually prominent. c.
-The merits of any proposed mitigation or replacement plantings.
+The merits of any proposed mitigation or replacement plantings. d.

-As ssessment Matters d.
 The effects on the health and structural stability of the vegetation. e.
 The merit of the removal of identified wilding exotic trees in all instances except where this would have significant landscape or visual amenity adverse effects and their replacement with non-wilding species.